Hugo Reading

 In 2019 I decided to work my way through reading all of the Best Novel Hugo Award winners (however long it takes), and am using this page to track my progress.
 While I started with the (then) most recent three winners, once I finished those, I went back to the beginning and am reading forward chronologically.
 I expect this will take a few years, as I will definitely be pausing to read each year’s Philip K. Dick Award nominees when they’re announced in January or February, for several of the entries on this list I may well pause to read prior or later books in whatever series they come from, and sometimes I might just want to read something else entirely.
 This is a marathon, not a sprint.

-Once I’ve read an entry for this project, I link the title to my brief review on Goodreads (through 2021) or The StoryGraph (starting in 2022).
+Once I’ve read an entry for this project, I link to the title on Goodreads (through 2021) or The StoryGraph (starting in 2022).

 First book finished Jan 2, 2019.
 Last book finished…sometime in the future!